hayzedd2/hayzedd2/README.md

-- 👋 Hi, I’m @hayzedd2
-- 👀 I’m interested in building web applications
-- 🌱 I’m a frontend engineer
-- 💞️ I’m looking to collaborate on real time web applications
-- 📫 How to reach me , my email - azeezalhameen1@gmail.com
+you can just ship things, my email - azeezalhameen1@gmail.com

 <!---
 hayzedd2/hayzedd2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.